History of atheism

-Atheism, in the broadest sense, is an absence of belief in the existence of deities.
-In a narrower sense, atheism is specifically the position that there are no deities and any statements to the contrary are false ones.
+Atheism is the rejection of an assertion that a deity exists.
+In a narrower sense, positive atheism is specifically the position that there are no deities, effectively taking the stance of a positive claim in regards to the existence of any god or goddess.
 The English term 'atheist' was used at least as early as the sixteenth century and atheistic ideas and their influence have a longer history.